 What can you seek funding for?

 You can apply for funding to cover the actual costs necessary to carry out the project.
 You will find detailed and important information about what to enter in the project budget on the Research Council’s website.

 Rules apply to what percentage of the contribution partner businesses can receive in funding through the project.
 The Research Council can cover around 50 per cent of contributions from businesses and 100 per cent of contributions from public sector entities.
-Read more about the conditions for awarding state aid here.
+Read more about the conditions for awarding state aid.

 Foreign businesses may participate as partners, but will not receive Research Council funding.
 You will find more information about international partners in our Guide for Applicants for Collaborative and Knowledge-building Projects.